-To prepare your tax return, you'll need a form W-2, or Wage and Tax statement, from each organization your worked for during the previous year.
-And even though tax-filing season starts on Jan.
-19 this year, your employer has until the end of January to mail out your W-2.
+To prepare your tax return, you’ll need a form W-2, or Wage and Tax statement, from each organization your worked for during the previous year.
+Tax-filing season starts officially on Jan.
+29 this year, and your employer has until the end of January to mail out your W-2.

 If you don’t receive the form by mid-February, contact your employer to inquire if and when it was mailed.
 It is possible your employer has an old or incorrect address listed for you, or that your employer sent the form electronically to your email inbox.
 Request that the W-2 be resent if you don’t unearth it in your email, and ask when you can expect to receive it.

 Contact the IRS if your employer is not being cooperative.
 Call 800-829-1040 and be prepared to provide the following:

 - Your name, address, Social Security number, phone number